 Types of Dysphasia

 All types of dysphasia can be frustrating.
 Many people with dysphasia know exactly what they want to say but have trouble communicating it through words.
-There are multiple types of dysphagia, including:
+There are multiple types of dyshasia, including:

 Expressive dysphasia (Wernicke’s dysphasia).
 With this type of dysphasia, you’re able to physically speak, but others might not understand what you say.
 The sentences you form in speech or writing don’t always follow grammatical rules.
 You may say made-up words that sound like they could be words in your language.